emarref/HWIOAuthBundle/Resources/doc/resource_owners/shopify.md

             base_url:      https://myshop.myshopify.com
 ```

+### Any Shop

-2. Alternatively, if you'd like to allow the visitor to connect to any shop, the configuration is slightly more complex.
+Alternatively, if you'd like to allow the visitor to connect to any shop, the configuration is slightly more complex.

 First, create a Shopify resource owner by using the provided factory: